asood-life/expressio/README.md

 Given the central role of image processing in Expressio's functionality, <b>Firebase</b> emerges as a cornerstone of its architecture, providing a robust blob storage solution.
 This enables the seamless storage of images.

 As evident from the prior drawn flowchart, once an image is uploaded and the <code>Predict</code> button is clicked, the image is sent to the backend for preprocessing and prediction.
-In the backend, the image undergoes several steps to ensure it meets the model's requirements.
+In the backend, the image undergoes several steps.

 First, the face is extracted from the image using <b>Haar Cascades</b>, as our model is designed to process facial data rather than the entire person.
 This extraction step ensures that only the relevant portion of the image is used for prediction.